-Energy Efficiency and Conservation Activity
+Energy Efficiency and Conservation Activities

-Level Energy Efficiency and Conservation Activity Reported Silver In 2012, the city replaced two-thirds of the original windows at city hall with dual-glazed windows.
+1. In 2012, the city replaced two-thirds of the original windows at city hall with dual-glazed windows.
 The benefits of the new windows include energy conservation and improved comfort for employees and visitors.
-2016

-Level Energy Efficiency and Conservation Activities Reported Gold The city replaced boilers in city hall.
+- 2. The city replaced boilers in city hall. - 3.
 The lobby lights in city hall were updated to LED.
-2016

-Level Energy Efficiency & Conservation Activities Reported Platinum Both the Central Library and the Whittwood Branch Library recently has heating ventilation and air conditioning systems replaced with new, energy-efficiency systems.
-The city updates all traffic signals to LED signal heads.
+- 4. Both the Central Library and the Whittwood Branch Library recently has heating ventilation and air conditioning systems replaced with new, energy-efficiency systems. - 5.
+The city updates all traffic signals to LED signal heads. - 6.
 The city implemented a network virtualization system that decreases the number of physical servers required to run the network, lowering the costa and electrical usage to run the network and cool the server room.
-2016

-Water & Wastewater Systems Activity
+Water & Wastewater Systems Activities

-Level Water & Wastewater Systems Activity Reported Silver The city adopted a water efficient landscaping ordinance in 2009 to establish provisions for water management practices and water waste prevention.
+1. The city adopted a Water Efficient Landscaping Ordinance in 2009 to establish provisions for water management practices and water waste prevention.
 Since the adoption of the ordinance, hundreds of properties have submitted landscape and irrigation plans adhering to the ordinance requirements.
-2016

-Level Water & Wastewater Systems Activities Reported Gold 1 The city installed native and other low-water plants in many city parks and landscaped areas, including the Whittier Greenway Trail.
+- 2. The city installed native and other low-water plants in many city parks and landscaped areas, including the Whittier Greenway Trail.
 In addition, a native plants demonstration garden was opened at Laurel Station.
-These plants can dramatically reduce the use of water save between 20-40% of irrigation costs.
+These plants can dramatically reduce the use of water save between 20-40% of irrigation costs. - 3.
 The city has converted irrigation systems at most parks and city hall to newer models with smart controllers.
 The smart systems detect moisture in the ground and deliver irrigation only as needed to sustain plant life.
 Drip systems deliver the water directly to the plants' roots to avoid evaporation.
 The system also sends messages when an usually high level of water is recorded to warn of possible leaks in the system.
-2016

-Level Water and Wastewater Systems Activities Reported Platinum Funded by a state prop 84 grant, the city constructed the Whittier Greenway Trail Bioswale adjacent to Whittier Boulevard abetween Mar Vista and Pickering Avenue.
-The bioswale addresses an existing urban runoff problem into a swale area lined with rocks, gravel and plants to slow the drainage and facilitate its reintroduction into the ground.
-As a demonstration project, many public buildings have been outfitted with waterless urinals to conserve water.
+- 4. Funded by a state Prop 84 grant, the city constructed the Whittier Greenway Trail Bioswale adjacent to Whittier Boulevard between Mar Vista and Pickering Avenue.
+The bioswale addresses an existing urban runoff problem into a swale area lined with rocks, gravel and plants to slow the drainage and facilitate its reintroduction into the - 5.
+As a demonstration project, many public buildings have been outfitted with waterless urinals to conserve water. - 6.
 The city uses recycled water to irrigate portions of Founders Park, Guirado Park and Palm Park.
-2016

-Green Building Activity
+Green Building Activities

-Level Green Building Activity Reported Silver 1.
-The city adopted the 2013 Green building code as part of the California building code to establish environmentally sound design and to address energy sustainability in a number of areas.
-(Was this beyond what was required?)
-2016
+1. The city adopted the 2013 Green Building Code as part of the California Building Code to establish environmentally sound design and to address energy sustainability in a number of areas.

-Level Green Building Activities Reported Gold The City of Whittier recently adopted a Low Impact Development ordinance as part of the Whittier Municipal Code.
-The ordinance prescribes green practices for new construction, with an emphasis those that reduce the amount of pollutants that are carried by storm water to creeks, rivers and the ocean.
+- 2. The City of Whittier recently adopted a Low Impact Development Ordinance as part of the Whittier Municipal Code.
+The ordinance prescribes green practices for new construction, with an emphasis those that reduce the amount of pollutants that are carried by storm water to creeks, rivers and the ocean. - 3.
 The city dictates that all new construction must reduce the overall use of potable water within a building by 20% and comply with statewide goals for water conservation.
-2016

-Level Green Building Activities Reported Platinum The city passed a new code establishing new fireplace emissions standards to prevent any unused fuel from escaping the sealed fireplace to maintain indoor air quality and increase energy efficiency.
-The city passed a new code to set limits on volatile organic compounds (VOCs) of finish materials commonly installed in construction projects, which will help to improve air quality for building occupants.
+- 4. The city passed a new code establishing new fireplace emissions standards to prevent any unused fuel from escaping the sealed fireplace to maintain indoor air quality and increase energy efficiency. - 5.
+The city passed a new code to set limits on volatile organic compounds (VOCs) of finish materials commonly installed in construction projects, which will help to improve air quality for building occupants. - 6.
 The city requires that newly constructed projects must reduce the amount of light and glare from both interior and exterior light sources, leaving the site.
 These standards will minimize light pollution and maintain dark skies.
-2016